Assumed/Recommended prior knowledge

 The teacher will inform the students how the inspection of and follow-up discussion of the exams will take place.

-Several papers and books published on the internet
+Additional papers published on the internet

 From the academic year 2022-2023 on every student has to register for courses with the new enrollment tool MyStudyMap.
 There are two registration periods per year: registration for the fall semester opens in July and registration for the spring semester opens in December.
 Please see this page ) for more information.